Debashis26/Training/git-topic.md

 The master branch represents the stable codebase.
 It's intended to always contain production-ready code.

 _Develop/Branch:_
-The develop branch is where ongoing development takes place.
+The development branch is where ongoing development takes place.
 Feature branches are typically merged into this branch.

 _Feature/Branch:_
 Feature branches are created for specific features or tasks.
-They branch off from develop and are merged back into it once the feature is complete.
+They branch off from development and are merged back into it once the feature is complete.

 _Release/Branch:_
-When preparing for a release, a release branch is created from develop.
+When preparing for a release, a release branch is created from development.
 It's used for finalizing and testing the code before deploying it to production.

 _Hotfix/Branch:_
-If critical bugs are discovered in the production code, a hotfix branch is created from master, the bug is fixed, and the change is merged back into both master and develop.
+If critical bugs are discovered in the production code, a hotfix branch is created from the master, the bug is fixed, and the change is merged back into both the master and develop.

 While Git Flow provides a clear structure for managing development stages, it can lead to longer release cycles and more complex merge processes, especially when dealing with feature branches that diverge significantly over time.